betterscientificsoftware/bssw.io/Articles/Blog/2025-02-best-practices-for-mpcicd.md

 CI/CD components can exacerbate these concerns.
 For example, if you self-host CI/CD runners then you should note that the pipelines will physically run on your system.
 This means that maliciously written pipeline components could conceivably access parts of your system.
 Even if you only run on a CI/CD provider's hardware, the fact that pipelines often have elevated permissions means that the pipeline may do potentially destructive actions (e.g., deleting files, locking you out of websites, introducing malware into the code).
 If you reuse components you may potentially spread infections.

-Generally speaking best practices related to security in a MPCI/CD setting
+Generally speaking, best practices related to security in an MPCI/CD setting
 include:

 - Only use trusted components.
 - Think carefully about permissions.
-- Isolate steps which have elevated permissions.
+- Isolate steps that have elevated permissions.

 If security is a concern for you, then note that these practices alone are not sufficient to protect you from harm.
 You should include actual cybersecurity